Antenna gain-to-noise-temperature

 This states that the temperature surrounding the antenna is integrated over the entire sphere, and weighted by the antenna's radiation pattern.
 Hence, an isotropic antenna would have a noise temperature that is the average of all temperatures around the antenna; for a perfectly directional antenna (with a pencil beam), the antenna temperature will only depend on the temperature in which the antenna is "looking".

-The noise power PN (in watts) received from an antenna at temperature TA can be expressed in terms of the bandwidth, B, that the antenna (and its receiver) are operating over:
+The noise power PN received from an antenna at temperature TA can be expressed in terms of the bandwidth, B, that the antenna (and its receiver) are operating over: